isomerpages/ncss-ssi/index.md

 notification: Please beware of fraudulent websites falsely claiming to be linked to or represent SSI.
-Read our <a target="_blank" href="https://www.ncss.gov.sg/about-us/our-media-centre/announcements-and-advisories/scam-advisory">scam advisory</a> for more details.  <br><br> iLTMS is undergoing maintenance from 22:00 on 18 Decemebr 2025 to 07:00 on 19 December 2025.
+Read our <a target="_blank" href="https://www.ncss.gov.sg/about-us/our-media-centre/announcements-and-advisories/scam-advisory">scam advisory</a> for more details.&nbsp; <br><br> iLTMS is undergoing maintenance from 22:00 on 25 Decemebr 2025 to 07:00 on 26 December 2025.
 You may experience downtime during the <a target="_blank" href="https://www.ssi.gov.sg/maintenance-schedule">scheduled maintenance period</a>.
 sections: